Multimodal Transportation with Ridesharing of Personal Vehicles

-In this paper, we use a similar solution approach as in~\cite{EEEIC17-M,COR18-S}.
-We extend~\cite{COR18-S} to eliminate the limitations described above.
-We also give approximation algorithms for the optimization problem to ensure solution quality.
-Our discrete algorithms allow to control the trade-off between solution quality and computational time.
+In this paper, we use a similar model as in~\cite{EEEIC17-M,COR18-S}.
+We extend the work in~\cite{COR18-S} to eliminate the limitations described above and give approximation algorithms for the optimization problem to ensure solution quality.
+Our discrete algorithms allow to control the trade-off between quality and computational time.
 We conduct a numerical study based on real-life data in Chicago City.
-Our main contributions are summarized as follows: \begin{enumerate} \itemsep{0em} \item We propose a centralized system that integrates public transit and ridesharing for work commute, along with an exact algorithm approach. \item We prove our maximization problem is NP-hard and give a 2-approximation algorithm for the problem.
+Our main contributions are summarized as follows: \begin{enumerate} \itemsep{0em} \item We give an exact algorithm approach (an ILP formulation based on a hypergraph representation) for integrating public transit and ridesharing. \item We prove our maximization problem is NP-hard and give a 2-approximation algorithm for the problem.
 We show that previous $O(k)$-approximation algorithms~\cite{SWAT00-B,SODA99-C} for the $k$-set packing problem are 2-approximation algorithms for our maximization problem.
-Our approximation algorithm is more time and space efficient than previous algorithms. \item We conduct a numerical study based on real-life data to evaluate the potential of having an integrated transit system and the effectiveness of different approximation algorithms. \end{enumerate}

-The rest of the paper is organized as follows.
+Our algorithm is more time and space efficient than previous algorithms. \item As a case study, we conduct an extensive numerical study based on real-life data in Chicago City to evaluate the potential of having an integrated transit system and the effectiveness of different approximation algorithms. \end{enumerate} The rest of the paper is organized as follows.
 In Section~\ref{sec-preliminary}, we give the preliminaries of the paper, describe a centralized system that integrates public transit and ridesharing, and define the maximization problem.
-In Section~\ref{sec-exact}, we describe our solution approach and exact algorithm.
+In Section~\ref{sec-exact}, we describe our exact algorithm approach.
 We then propose approximation algorithms in Section~\ref{sec-approximate}.
 We discuss our numerical experiments and results in Section~\ref{sec-experiment}.
 Finally, Section~\ref{sec-conclusion} concludes the paper.